deaxparadox/ArtOfAI/docs/ArtOfAI/features-engineering/feature-subset-selection.md

 # Feature subset selection

+`The main object of feature selection is to remove all features which are irrelevant and take a representative subset of the features which are potentially redundant.
+This leads to a meaningful feature subset in context of a specific learning task.`

 Also called **Feature selection**, is this case no new feature is generated.
 The object of feature selection is to derive a subset of features from the full feature set which is most meaningful in the context of a specific machine learning problem.
 So, essentially the job of feature selection is to derive a subset *F<sub>j</sub>(F<sub>1</sub>, F<sub>2</sub>, ..., F<sub>m</sub>) of F<sub>i</sub>(F<sub>1</sub>, F<sub>2</sub>, ..., F<sub>n</sub>)*, where  *m* < *n*, such that F<sub>j</sub> is more meaningful and gets the best result for a machine learning problem.